 Why is soaking and dehydrating your own nuts and seeds important?

-Dehydrating the nuts is optional.
-It not only helps to return them to their enjoyable crispy state, but if you keep your dehydrator below 115 degrees Fahrenheit, the nuts will be raw as well.
+Dehydrating the nuts after soaking is optional, but recommended.
+It not only returns them to their enjoyable crispy state, but if you keep your dehydrator below 115 degrees Fahrenheit, the nuts will be raw as well.
 And still rich with enzymes!

 Guess what?
 Germinated, raw nuts and seeds are excellent sources of digestive enzymes!

 In the book Enzyme Nutrition, Dr. Howell claims that when the body is too busy making digestive enzymes (that we could be getting from food) to make enough metabolic enzymes, we tend toward modern diseases.

 Some claim that soaking nuts is a myth.
 If you read the above, you know that we don't agree!